richardhopton/smartbed-mqtt/README.md

 ## Configuring

 You must specify at least one bleProxy as demonstrated in the config defaults.
-You also need to supply at least one Linak controller with `name` and `friendlyName`.
+You also need to supply at least one Linak controller with `name`, `friendlyName`, and optionally `hasMassage`

 ## Current features include:

 - Buttons to trigger the presets
 - Buttons to program the presets
 - Button & switch for under bed lights
-- Sensor to read the bed angle
+- Sensor to read the back & leg angles
+- Buttons to control massage strengths for head, foot or both, massage mode, and toggle/off

 ## Notes